 Providence Spring – A Miracle At Andersonville

 In the summer of 2016, I drove down an isolated road in Southern Georgia.
-There wasn’t much around.
-There were just a few run-down houses here and there.
-Cotton fields stretched on to the horizon.
+There wasn’t much around – just a few run-down houses here and there.
+Cotton fields stretched to the horizon.
 Silence hung heavy along with the heat.

-There were only a few signs with arrows to point me to my destination.
+Only a few signs with arrows pointed me to my destination.
 I followed them to a small parking lot that was practically empty of cars.
 A quiet visitor center beckoned.
-Behind it was a sprawling field, fully exposed to the hot, Georgia sun.
+Behind it lay a sprawling field, fully exposed to the hot, Georgia sun.
 A few concrete monuments were scattered across the horizon.
-There was also a row of gnarled shanties, and a section of a stockyard wall.
+I also spotted a row of gnarled shanties, and a section of a stockyard wall.
 Other than that, there was nothing.
 Nothing… as far as the eye could see.
-It was all that was left of one of the most notorious Civil War prisons – Andersonville.
+This was all that remained of one of the most notorious Civil War prisons – Andersonville.

-Back then, the place was also called “Camp Sumter,” and it was known for miles around.
+Back then, a lot of boys called the place “Camp Sumter,” and it was known for miles around.
 In fact, the mention of it sent a chill down the spine of every soldier in the Union army.
-The stories leaking out of there were so bad that some soldiers opted for death on the battlefield rather than getting captured.
+The stories leaking out of there were so bad some soldiers opted for death on the battlefield rather than getting captured.

-The prison yard was just a vast prairie, split in half by a swampy and stinking stream.
-It was surrounded on all sides by a towering stockade wall made of felled logs.
-There was no shelter from the grueling heat, other than pitiable self-made shanties of torn blankets and wood scraps.
-Thirty-thousand prisoners had been crammed into this awful space, which was built for a third of that.
-Their foot traffic had turned the ground into a slimy mud pit covered in corn-bread crumbs, human waste, and hordes of vermin.
+The prison yard comprised of a vast prairie split in half by a swampy, stinking stream, surrounded on all sides by a towering stockade wall of felled logs.
+Prisoners had no shelter from the grueling heat, other than pitiable self-made shanties of torn blankets and wood scraps.
+Thirty-thousand people were crammed into this awful space, which was built for a third of that.
+Their foot traffic had turned the terrain into a slimy mud pit covered in corn-bread crumbs, human waste, and hordes of vermin.
 The stream, Andersonville’s only water source, was used communally for bathing, a latrine, and laundry by everyone in the prison yard, which made it far from sanitary.
 Food consisted of scant helpings of moldy corn bread, and weevil-filled spoiled pork.
 Starving and emaciated prisoners cooked the rations with sprigs of pitch pine, which left a heavy black residue all over their skin.

-With such poor living conditions, sickness was a common visitor to Andersonville.
+With such poor living conditions, sickness paid frequent visits to Andersonville.
 The most common, and lethal, was scurvy.
 A disease caused by poor diet, the first symptom was bleeding and irritation in the gums.
 This progressed into loose teeth and rotting tissues in the mouth.
 Then it worked its way to the extremities such as fingers and toes.
 Prisoner John McElroy lamented that once scurvy reached a patient’s legs, he was dead by the end of the day.
-Dysentery and infection were other common illnesses, along with measles and even the occasional small pox outbreak.
-Disease was so prevalent that at the prison’s peak, over one hundred prisoners a day died from illness alone.
+Dysentery and infection also struck down plenty of men, along with measles and even the occasional small pox outbreak.
+Disease became so prevalent that at the prison’s peak, over one hundred people a day died from illness alone.

 Along with disease, violence from other prisoners was also a common killer.
 A band of murderous thugs known as “the Camp Raiders” preyed on people throughout the prison.
 Mostly from criminal backgrounds before the war, they found a home befitting their skills in Andersonville.
-Newcomers were their favorite targets.
-They were beaten by the Raiders as soon as they were inside the stockyard.
+Newcomers were their favorite targets, and the Raiders pounced as soon as fresh feet landed inside the stockyard.
 Already at a bad disadvantage, new prisoners fared even worse when Raiders robbed their food, blankets, and any goods they managed to carry into the prison.

 Then, there came a miracle.

 Accounts are mixed on how the spring first appeared on that August night of 1864.
 The more dramatic tales have it bursting out of the ground after a lightning strike from a towering storm cloud.
-Other accounts say it appeared after a heavy rain storm saturated and shifted the grounds underneath the prison.
-Still others say it just appeared during the night while the prisoners were asleep.
-Either way, to the Andersonville prisoners, the sudden appearance of a bubbling spring of fresh water on the North side of the stockyard was the work of divine Providence.
+Other accounts say it sprung up after a heavy rain storm saturated and shifted the grounds underneath the prison.
+Still others say it just appeared during the night while the prisoners slept.
+Either way, to the Andersonville prisoners, the sudden emergence of a bubbling spring of fresh water on the North side of the stockyard felt like the work of divine Providence.

 The story of “Providence Spring” is one of the most legendary ones of the Civil War.
-It brought hope to thousands of battered prisoners who felt forgotten, and for many of them, it was the difference between life and death.
-In their most desperate hour, deliverance had appeared out of nowhere.
-It is such a miraculous story that it might not even seem credible to many people today.
+It brought hope to thousands of battered prisoners who felt forgotten, and for many of them, it made the difference between life and death.
+In their most desperate hour, deliverance arrived out of nowhere.
+The story is so miraculous it might not even seem credible to people today.
 However, if one needs proof of Providence Spring, all they need to do is visit the Andersonville Historic Site.
 Because the spring still flows there to this very day.

 “This Was Andersonville” – J. McElroy